amit-kumar-jha/portfolio-website-master/README.md

 ## Contact Me

 Feel free to reach out to me via email at [amitjha167@gmail.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/amit-kumar-jha-00405a185/).

-## Setup

-1. Add RESEND_API_KEY environment variable in .env.local
-2. In the send-email.ts action file, change the "to" email to your own email